michelled/weavly.org/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 > *We use coding to talk to computers.
 To make sure they do exactly what we want, we have to give them clear step by step instructions.
 There are so many different kinds of computers around us and we constantly give them different instructions.*

-Offer examples using familiar devices that have a computer and use coding, such as elevators, microwaves, washing machines, etc. Facilitator can show several different image pairings to learners and ask them to identify which ones have a computer and need clear instructions to work.
+Offer examples using familiar devices that have a computer and use coding, such as elevators, microwaves, washing machines, etc. Facilitators can show several different image pairings to learners and ask them to identify which ones have a computer and need clear instructions to work.

 ![Instructor showing an image of washing machine and mittens to the participants. ](/assets/media/identify-the-robot_hueb5fd9d4ef6a330e9b11e5c5e2975564_254494_1000x0_resize_box_2.png "Showing examples of computers")